gehlotchirag/chatterthatnode/README.md

+## ChatterThat
-ChatterThat App Provides Video based interaction
+ChatterThat App is a platform to provide Video based interaction with Experts.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: